SteffenHebestreit/SteffenHebestreit/README.md

 *   Fullstack Development
 *   Consulting

 I'm always looking to stay up-to-date on the latest trends and technologies in software engineering.
-Ready to build custom applications, microservices, AI-powered workflows/agents, or MCP-servers!
+Ready to build custom applications, microservices, AI-powered workflows/agents, or MCP-server.

 ## 🚀 Featured Projects